25prabhu10/notes/docs/Concepts/AWS/AWS_CloudFormation.md

 ## What are mappings?

 - Mappings are fixed variables within your CloudFormation Template.
-- They’re very handy to differentiate between different environments (dev vs prod), regions (AWS regions), AMI types, etc
+- They're very handy to differentiate between different environments (dev vs prod), regions (AWS regions), AMI types, etc
 - All the values are hardcoded within the template
 - Example: